RISE Sleep Tracker

 • You’re living at odds with your chronotype — like when a night owl tries to go to bed early or an early bird tries to sleep in later

-RISE can predict your circadian rhythm each day and show you when your body naturally wants to go to sleep and wake up.
-You can then see if you’re working against your biology and this is causing you to sleep less than you’d like.
+RISE can predict the timing of your circadian rhythm each day and show you when your body naturally wants to go to sleep and wake up.
+You can then see if you’re working against your body and this is causing you to sleep less than you’d like.

 4. You’ve Got a Sleep Disorder or Medical Condition